A common question we’ve been getting on the blog lately is this: “How do I tell if I have sleep apnea if I live alone?”

 A detailed history from bed partners is very essential in many cases of undiagnosed or suspected sleep apnea.

 Bed partners can observe the following symptoms during your sleep:

 1. Snorts, Gasps, and Snoring

 In case your partner has irregular snoring, together with breathing that halts briefly with a struggle to breathe in, then you ought to be very careful.
 This is the most common symptom of sleep apnea.

 Apnea snoring is powerful and noisy.
 You can suspect sleep apnea in case the symptoms are present; however, diagnosing sleep _ apnea must be confirmed with a sleep monitor or an apnea monitor.
-The monitor will show sleep arousals and low blood oxygen level.
+The monitor will show sleep arousals and low blood oxygen levels.

 2. Pauses in Breathing While Asleep

 However, a person with sleep apnea breaks from breathing completely and may hold his/her breath for approximately 10 seconds.
 And this can happen more than five times while asleep to a few hundred times!

 At times people dismiss it as something that is natural for those aging.
-This is true, however sleep apnea can become more serious as you age and gain weight, thus it should never be accepted as something that is ordinary.
+This is true, however, sleep apnea can become more serious as you age and gain weight, thus it should never be accepted as something that is ordinary.